-Norman E. Bolus, MSPH, MPH, CNMT, FSNMMI -TS Program Director and Assistant Professor
+Norman E. Bolus, MSPH, MPH, CNMT, FSNMMI -TS Interim Program Director and Assistant Professor bolusn@uab.edu

-Department of Clinical & Diagnostic Sciences 1705 University Boulevard, SHPB 446 Birmingham, AL 35294 (205) 934-3427 bolusn@uab.edu
+Department of Clinical & Diagnostic Sciences 1716 9th Avenue South, SHPB 446 Birmingham, AL 35294 (205) 934-3427

-Norman Bolus is the Program Director and an Assistant Professor for the UAB Nuclear Medicine Technology Program.
-He was in clinical practice for 3 years prior to joining the School of Health Professions.
+Norman Bolus is the Program Director and an Assistant Professor for the UAB Master of Science in Nuclear Medicine Technology as well as the Interim-Program Director for the UAB Master of Science in Health Physics.
+He was in clinical practice for 3 years as a staff nuclear medicine technologist prior to joining the UAB School of Health Professions.
 He has served in many capacities for the program as lab instructor, teacher, assistant professor and clinical coordinator before assuming the role of program director in 2007.
-Mr. Bolus received his undergraduate Bachelor of Science degree in Biology/Chemistry in 1988 and a degree in Nuclear Medicine Technology in 1989 from UAB.
+Mr. Bolus received his undergraduate Bachelor of Science degree in Biology/Chemistry in 1988 and a BS degree in Nuclear Medicine Technology in 1989 from UAB.
 He also obtained a Master in Public Health in Occupational Health and Safety from UAB in 1998 and has an additional Master of Science degree from the UAB School of Public Health in Environmental Toxicology.
-He is an active member of the Society of Nuclear Medicine and Molecular Imaging (SNMMI) and is the Editor-in-Chief of the Journal of Nuclear Medicine Technology through 2016.
+He is active member of the Society of Nuclear Medicine and Molecular Imaging (SNMMI) and the SNMMI - Technologist Section (SNMMI-TS) and was the Editor-in-Chief of the Journal of Nuclear Medicine Technology from January 2012 through December 2017.
+He is currently the president-elect of the SNMMI-TS and will assume to the role of president of the SNMMI-TS at the end of June 2018.
+He is a past president of the Southeastern Chapter of the SNMMI-TS and received The Marshall Brucer Award in October 2017 from the SECSNMMI for distinguished service.
+He is a two time past president of the Alabama Society of Nuclear Medicine and currently serves as its Associate Treasurer.

-Courses Taught: Introduction to Clinical Nuclear Medicine, Patient Care, Instrumentation, Radiation Biology, Radiopharmacy, Seminar courses and Correlative Imaging along with assisting in NMT labs.
+Courses Taught: Introduction to Clinical Nuclear Medicine, Patient Care, Instrumentation, Radiation Biology, Radiation Safety, Procedures and Radiopharmacy along with assisting in NMT labs.

-Emily A. Caffrey, PhDAdjunct Faculty
+Emily A. Caffrey, PhD Volunteer

-Department of Clinical and Diagnostic Sciences 1705 University Boulevard, SHPB Birmingham, AL 35294 emilycaf@uab.edu
+Department of Clinical and Diagnostic Sciences 1716 9th Avenue South, SHPB Birmingham, AL 35294 emilycaf@uab.edu